Poop-Journal/telegram/assets/commands.md

 drink - This lets you take a note and picture about your drink 🧉
 activity - This lets you take a note and picture of an activity 🏋️
 medication - This lets you take a note and picture of your medication 💊
+mood - This lets you take a note and picture of your mood 🫠
 poop - This lets you take a note and picture of your poop 💩
 today - This sends you all entries from today 🫣
 month - This sends you all entries from the month 👀